breakfastquay/rubberband/README.txt

 redistribute and/or modify Rubber Band under the terms described in that licence.
 Please refer to your licence agreement for more details.

+Rubber Band includes a .NET interface generously contributed by Jonathan Gilbert under a BSD-like licence.
+The files in the rubberband-dll and rubberband-sharp directories fall under this licence.
+If you make use of this interface, please ensure you comply with the terms of its licence.

-Note that Rubber Band may link with other GPL libraries or with proprietary libraries, depending on its build configuration.
-See the section "FFT and resampler selection" below.
-It is your responsibility to ensure that you redistribute only in accordance with the licence terms of any other libraries you may build with.
+Rubber Band may link with other libraries or be compiled with other source code, depending on its build configuration.
+It is your responsibility to ensure that you redistribute these only in accordance with their own licence terms, regardless of the conditions under which you are redistributing the Rubber Band code itself.
+The licences for some relevant library code are as follows, to the best of our knowledge.
+See also the end of this README for detailed terms.

+ * FFTW3 - GPL; proprietary licence needed for redistribution
+ * Intel IPP - Proprietary; licence needed for redistribution
+ * KissFFT - BSD-like
+ * libsamplerate - BSD-like from version 0.1.9 onwards
+ * libresample - LGPL
+ * Speex - BSD-like
+ * Pommier math functions - BSD-like

 Contents of this README
 -----------------------